-Government systems can be described like the title of a Clint Eastwood western—the good, the bad, and the ugly.
-I don't blame the people who work in government for bad systems and processes; they generally adapt to the existing way of doing things.
+Government systems can be described as the title of a Clint Eastwood western—the good, the bad, and the ugly.
+I don’t blame the people who work in government for bad systems and processes; they generally adapt to the existing way of doing things.
 However, if we could infuse public service with Systems Thinking, there would be a dramatic reduction in waste and inefficiency.
-Government would be more responsive to its customers—US!
+The government would be more responsive to its customers—US!

 An Example of System Innovation

 Surprisingly, I like the innovative spirit of the Department of Transportation.
 Over the years, they have created many system improvements that make travel easier and safer, and reduce the cost of highways and fuel consumption.
 I am sure you have noticed some of these innovations during recent decades.

 - Concrete dividers separate traffic to prevent head-on collisions.

 - Reflective tabs on highways make lanes more visible at night.

 - Road grooves create vibration and noise to warn drivers they are outside of the driving lane.